georgevreilly/georgevreilly.github.io/content/blog/2023/01/10/rust-baum-1.rst

 * ``Symlink`` has a name, a target, and metadata;
 * ``Directory`` has a name and a list of child file tree nodes.

+Here, *name* refers to the last component of a path.
 The file system metadata is not currently used, but will be in future.